pavedroad-io/blueprints/microservices/ga/datamgr/cheatsheet.md

 # Resources

 Can be accessed using their short name or full name.
-Multiple resources can be request depending on the kubernetes service/control being used.
+Multiple resources can be requested depending on the kubernetes service/control being used.

 ```bash
 kubectl get po,deploy,svc